 If you tap the Learn More option on the above screen, the following screen appears which details all the changes, improvements and bug fixes included in the iOS update.

 As iOS updates are fairly infrequent, the changes listed tend to be quite substantial.
 I always read this information so there are no surprises once the update is completed.

 When you tap the Download and Install option, a check is performed for any further updates issues by Apple for your device.

-This ensures you receives the latest update available, and avoid having to follow the process twice if you checked for updates previously and decided not to go ahead at the time.
+This ensures you receive the latest update available, and avoid having to follow the process twice if you checked for updates previously and decided not to go ahead at the time.

-I bet very few read License and Terms and Conditions pages.
+I bet very few read Licence and Terms and Conditions pages.
 At 43 pages plus it is heavy going.
-It covers things like license conditions for using inbuilt codec's (what enables video to work) and statements such as the one below when using Facetime.
+It covers things like licence conditions for using inbuilt codec's (what enables video to work) and statements such as the one below when using FaceTime.